mdn/content/files/en-us/web/http/headers/priority/index.md

 The **`Priority`** HTTP header is sent in requests to indicate a client's preference for the priority order at which the response containing the requested resource should be sent, relative to other resource requests on the same connection.
 If the header is not specified in the request, a default priority is assumed.

-The server is not bound by the client prioritization, and might use the client request as just one input to its own prioritization process.
+The server is not bound by client prioritization and might only use client requests as hints for its own prioritization process.
-For example, a server may have specific knowledge that a particular image is vitally important for the best user experience, and therefore should be sent at highest priority.
+For example, a server may know that a specific image is vital for user experience and should be sent at the highest priority.
 Server prioritization might also be affected by factors such as network congestion.

 This request may be cached, and the server is expected to control the cacheability or the applicability of the cached response using the header fields that control the caching behavior, such as {{HTTPHeader("Cache-Control")}} and {{HTTPHeader("Vary")}}.